WesleyWidner/all-in-one-hackazon/README.md

 Username: admin
 Password: password
 ```
+These admin credentials also work for the regular localhost sign in.
 Other valid Hackazon accounts include:
 ```shell
 Username: test_user
 Password: 123456